 Have you ever returned home only to find one of your houseplants struggling to survive?
 It was most likely neglected for one reason or another.
-Maybe you went out of town and your housesitter missed your favorite potted plant in your book nook, or maybe you just lost track of how often you’ve been watering your houseplant with how busy you were over the summer outdoors.
-No matter the reason, you can save your struggling houseplant by following these steps.
+Maybe you went out of town and your housesitter missed your favorite potted plant in your book nook, or you were just too busy enjoying the summer outdoors to remember how many times you watered it.
+No matter the reason, you can save your struggling indoor plant by following these steps.

 Give Your Dying Plant a New Home

-When you add fresh soil to a larger container, make sure you are using a high-quality mix that will provide the essential nutrients the plant needs.
-Added fertilizer may also be a way to boost the performance of a struggling plant.
-Be sure to follow the directions on the bag—don’t overdo it as too much fertilizer can kill your plant just as easily as forgetting to water it can.
+A word of warning: Be sure to follow the directions on the bag—don’t overdo it as too much fertilizer can finish off your plant just as easily as forgetting to water it can.
 Depending on your plant, you might choose to use a slow-process fertilizer variety instead.
 This may take some time, so be patient.

 Evaluate Your Plant's Environment

-Should I give more water to my dying plant?
+Should I give my dying plant more water?

 Keep Pests Away from Houseplants

 Don’t get discouraged if it seems like your efforts are going to waste.
-It may take a few weeks to see some improvement in your neglected plant.
+It may take a few weeks to observe true improvements in your neglected plant.
 After completing these steps, give it some time to let your efforts bear some fruit.
-Eventually you’ll be amazed when your plants are restored to vigorous health because of your well-thought-out actions.
+Eventually, you’ll be amazed when your plants are restored to vigorous health because of your well-thought-out actions.